JinLabBioinfo/HiCorr/README.md

 If you use HiCorr, please site:<br/>
 _Lu,L. et al._ Robust Hi-C chromatin loop maps in human neurogenesis and brain tissues at high-resolution. bioRxiv 744540; doi: https://doi.org/10.1101/744540

+For any question about HiCorr, please contact xxl244@case.edu

 ## How to setup
 1. Download everything into your local machine.
 2. Go to the directory "ref", uncompress all the gz files, then run the script: <br/>